-The Department of Energy (DOE) is engaged in activities related to the protection and conservation of migratory birds.
+The Department of Energy (DOE) is engaged in activities related to the protection and conservation of migratory birds at its laboratories and facilities nation-wide.
 These activities are carried out at the Department’s facilities pursuant to the Migratory Bird Treaty Act (MBTA) and Executive Order (EO) 13186, Responsibilities of Federal Agencies to Protect Migratory Birds, with support from the DOE Migratory Bird Workgroup.
 Headquarters provides technical assistance in the resolution of migratory bird issues for the Department.

 The Migratory Bird Treaty Act

 The MBTA is the domestic law that affirms the United States' commitment to four international conventions (with Canada, Japan, Mexico, and Russia) for the protection of a shared migratory bird resource.
 Each of the conventions protect selected species of birds that are common to both countries.
 The MBTA protects migratory birds by governing the taking, killing, possession, transportation, and importation of such birds, their eggs, parts, or nests.
 The M-Opinion (M-37050) issued on December 22, 2017, by the Department of the Interior’s Office of the Solicitor, states that the Migratory Treaty Act does not prohibit the incidental take of migratory birds.